Ordisoftware/Hebrew-Calendar/README.md

 - Fix search celebration and moon month forms when closing using the top-right cross.
 - Fix celebration reminder that can be shown even the next day too with bad times.
 - Few UI fixes.
-- Add menu for web links about judaism.
+- Add menu for web links about judaïsm.
 - Add option to auto optimize database at startup once a week.
 - Add option to enable debugger.
 - Add debugger (exception information form with GitHub issue creation).